Iowa Rental Agreement

 Iowa Required Residential Lease Disclosures

 • Landlord’s Name and Address (required for all leases) – Iowa leases must contain the name and address of the landlord or authorized agent.
-This enables smooth communication of any important legal notice.
+This allows required communication (for example, about repairs) to happen in a smooth way.
+Typically includes additional contact information, such as phone numbers and email addresses.

-• Utility Disclosure (required for some leases) – Iowa rental property which shares utilities with a common area or another unit must disclose service charges and how any charges are billed.
+• Shared Utility Disclosure (required for some leases) – When Iowa rental property share a master meter with a common area or another unit, the landlord must disclose how utility charges get allocated.
+This helps avoid billing disputes.

-• CERCLA Disclosure (required for some leases) – Iowa landlords of property located in the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA)’s database must disclose the property’s pollutant and contaminant status under the Act to the tenant.
+• CERCLA Disclosure (required for some leases) – Iowa landlords must provide a pollutant disclosure for rental property that’s in the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA)’s database.

 To learn more about required disclosures in Iowa, click here.